AABelkhiria/ashnotes.frontend/README.md

-# Note App Frontend
+# Note App

-This is the frontend for a simple note-taking application, built with SvelteKit.
+This is a simple note-taking application, built with SvelteKit.
 It allows users to create, view, edit, and delete notes, organized in a hierarchical file system-like structure.
-It communicates with a separate Rust-based backend application for all data persistence.
+The backend is built with SvelteKit as well, using API routes.

 ## Features